-- Satellite: This kind of internet connection is available virtually anywhere you live, no matter how rural, due to the fact that it operates via a satellite in geosynchronous space (meaning it's stationary).
+- Satellite: Satellite Internet connection is available virtually anywhere you live, no matter how rural, due to the fact that it operates via a satellite in geosynchronous space (meaning it's stationary).
 It can be expensive, however, especially if you use a lot of data.
 On the plus side, satellite brings broadband internet access to rural locations, with one company providing speeds up to 25Mbps.

 - Cable: The most common type of connection is cable, which is a type of high-speed Internet access.
 The coaxial cable grants you high speeds, up to 100Mbps, and a stable connection for high-demand online tasks.
 Because the cable internet provider relies on coaxial cable usage, this type of connection is vulnerable to slowdowns due to heavy network traffic, and some find it a bit on the pricey side.
 Still, this option tops all others as the connection of choice, likely in large part because no new wiring is required if you already have cable television.

 - Fiber: This is the newest connection technology available to consumers, and offers speeds of 1000Mbps (also known as gigabit internet) or higher.
-With fiber, you get a symmetrical connection - meaning upload speeds are the same as download speeds, even as wireless internet.
+With fiber optic Internet, you get a symmetrical connection - meaning upload speeds are the same as download speeds, even as wireless internet.
 It can be pricey, although some providers are already quite competitive with fiber-optic prices.
 You'll definitely receive wireless high-speed Internet with fiber-optic cable.